corasan/leagueoflegends-node-api/README.md

-# League of Legends SDK
+# League of Legends API
-League of Legends unofficial SDK using the official [Riot API](https://developer.riotgames.com/)
+League of Legends unofficial API using the official [Riot API](https://developer.riotgames.com/)

+## Installation
+`npm i --save leagueoflegends-api`

 ## Usage
 Not available yet...
 Still working on it!